 - Ensure the page does not have a no-index tag if you want it to be indexed.

-2) Make sure you only have one version of any given page
+2) Make sure you don’t have duplicate content

 Duplicate content is when you have multiple pages of the same or similar content on your site.
-When search engines encounter duplicate content, it is confused about which version of the page to index and rank.
-Ultimately the search engine picks the version they think is best and filters out the rest.
+When search engines encounter duplicate content, it creates confusion about which version of the page to index and rank.
+Ultimately the search engine picks the version they think is best and filters out the rest or you have 2 similar pages on your website competing for the same search terms.

 There are several ways to solve and prevent duplicate content issues, and the most common are: